fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 const str, num, bool = fun()
 ```

-Return statement will implicitly wrap the return values in a tuple type if needed.
+The return statement will implicitly wrap the return values in a tuple type if needed.

 ```fuse
 fn fun() -> (string, number, boolean)